aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/index.md

 As mentioned earlier, plugins built by Aragon and third-party developers can be added and removed from your DAO to adapt it to your needs.

-The management of these plugins is handled for you by the aragonOS framework infrastructure so that the process of
+The management of these plugins is handled for you by the aragonOS protocol so that the process of

 - releasing new plugins as well as
 - installing, updating, and uninstalling them to your DAO